NKI-AI/openslide/README.md

 ## How to build?
 If you want to build from the Git repository, you will first need to install a few packages.

+**Be aware**: `cairo` needs to be linked against `pixman >= 0.4` as earlier versions contain a bug which might zero-out some parts of the slide!
+This version is typically not available in the distribution repositories.

 ### Ubuntu